 The Regulator approves electricity transmission and distribution tariffs.
 Within the framework of the tariff assessment process of the electricity transmission system service, the Regulator has an obligation to assess the justification of the costs of the electricity TSO, thus balancing the interests of public service users and service providers and protecting the interests of the electricity TSO in matters related to the provision of the relevant services.
-The Regulator allowed JSC "Augstsprieguma tīkls" to use congestion-management revenues till 2019 to ensure the stability of transmission tariffs.
+The Regulator allowed JSC "Augstsprieguma tīkls" to use congestion-management revenues in the year 2020 to ensure the stability of transmission tariffs till the end of the year 2020.